top of page

 Our Heritage

-In 1893, when Brother W.J.
+In 1889, under the tenure of G.L.
+Brokaw, the church remodeled by adding two wings. â€‹â€‹In 1893, when Brother W.J.
 Hastie began his ministry with the church, the congregation numbered nearly 500 members.
 During this time, the member seemed to drink deeper than ever before of the spirit of service, had a greater interest in missions and many were added to the membership.

 After four years of service Brother Hastie seemed to think that someone else might accomplish more and so on July 25, 1897 he resigned.
 The congregation voted unanimously to ask him to remain at the church but could not prevail upon him to do so.
 Before securing a successor, the church was repaired, repainted, papered, and for the first time electric lights were installed.

 In 1899, under the leadership of Brother R.H.
-Ingram, action was taken towards the construction of a new and larger edifice to house this grouwing Christian Church of Albia.
+Ingram, action was taken towards the construction of a new and larger edifice to house this growing Christian Church of Albia.
 On March 7, 1900, the site where our church now stands was purchased from Fred Galliers for the sum of $1,400.00.
 The last meeting was held in the old church on August 12, 1900 at which time the members agreed to sell the church to the Hocking M.E.
 Church.
 That group began dismantling the building on August 14th, two days later.
 At this point the Christian group was forced to relocate their services temporarily to the the Court House, the Presbyterian Church and various homes.
 It was August 24th, just 12 days from the time of their last meeting in the old church, till the excavation was started for the new, current, church structure.
 The cost of the new structure was $14,000.00 plus the time and sacrifices of many members.

 At the annual meeting held on January 1st, 1906, the church clerk reported a total membership of 502 and the treasurer reported collections for the year in the regular fund of $1,299.63.
 Sunday morning, July 7th, 1907, was the first time that a printed bulletin was used for the worship service.